vadimtimakin/Style-Transfer-Telegram-Bot/README.md

 `$ python3 main.py`

 To make your bot work even when you close the console, write `screen` to the console before running this command (use Ctrl+C if you have already started it), and then use Ctrl+A+D.

+### How do I check logs?
+What to do if, after closing the console, you want to view the program logs or restart/terminate the program?
+To do this, you had to write `screen` to the console in advance and use Ctrl+A+D (as I said above).
+Now it's time to use the following command:

+`$ screen -list`

+You will see a list of saved screens.
+See which one has the detached status, and copy the ID of this screen, which consists of several digits (usually 4 or 5) located at the beginning.
+To access it, use the following command by inserting the number you just copied:

+`$ screen -r <THAT NUMBER>`

+After that, you will see your previous session in the console where the program was running.
+If during this time, the program has managed to issue warnings or errors, you will see this and will be able to restart or terminate the program.

 ### Additional files
 This repository also contains files [runtime.txt](https://github.com/t0efL/Style-Transfer-Telegram-Bot/blob/master/runtime.txt) and [Procfile](https://github.com/t0efL/Style-Transfer-Telegram-Bot/blob/master/Procfile).
 They will be useful if you still want to try to upload the bot to heroku.
 After watching a couple of tutorials on this topic, you will understand why they are needed.